Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Results and Discussion

-Figure~\ref{fig:lift_vs_DC} presents lift coefficients normalized by the baseline lift coefficient for various control strategies.
-The measured baseline lift coefficient, $C_{LO}=0.101\pm0.007$, is consistent with prior studies with the same airfoil model~\citep{Feero2017b,Xu2023}.
+These saturation effects are further evident when examining lift characteristics across the parameter space.
+Figure~\ref{fig:lift_vs_DC} presents midspan lift coefficients normalized by the baseline lift coefficient for various control strategies.
+The lift coefficients presented reflect midspan measurements only and do not capture the three-dimensional variations shown in the smoke visualizations.
+The measured baseline lift coefficient, $C_{LO}=0.101\pm0.005$, is consistent with prior studies with the same airfoil model~\cite{Feero2017b,Xu2023}.
 The curves for the lower two blowing ratios exhibit a sharp increase in lift up to a threshold level, corresponding to fully attached flow.
 Beyond this threshold, further increases in DC past \SI{12.5}{\percent} result in only marginal improvements in lift.
-Similarly, increasing the blowing ratio while keeping the DC constant also leads to higher lift coefficients.
+Similarly, at a constant DC, increasing the blowing ratio leads to higher lift coefficients.
 A large lift increase of \SI{280}{\percent} over the baseline case is achieved at a low power consumption with $C_B=1.9$, \SI{12.5}{\percent} DC.
 However, only an additional \SI{40}{\percent} lift increase is attained at the highest power control strategy, which requires 12 times the power input.